CalebeCopello/The-Complete-JavaScript-Course-2023-From-Zero-to-Expert-/README.md

 ### Let, Const, Var

 There are three ways to declare a variable in JavaScript: Let, Const, Var.
-We use Let to declare variable that are going to change or are going to be reassinged.
+We use Let to declare variable that are going to change or are going to be reassigned.
 ```js
 let code = 'fun'
 code = 'really fun'